· By Elfie von KOMBUCHERY

 - Enzymes, amino acids and tannins: including 14 different amino acids

-All fermented drinks contain a certain percentage of alcohol.
+All fermented beverages contain some percentage of alcohol.
 This is created during the fermentation process.

 According to German food law, a drink can be described as "non-alcoholic" if it contains a maximum of 0.5% alcohol.
-Our kombucha has an alcohol content of less than 0.5%.
-For comparison: fruit juices can also have this alcohol content.
-Since our kombucha is unpasteurized, the exact content may vary slightly depending on how it is stored.
+Our Kombucha has an alcohol content of less than 0.5%.
+For comparison: Fruit juices can also have this alcohol content.
+Since our Kombucha is unpasteurized, the exact content can vary slightly depending on how it is stored.

-Due to the low but still present alcohol content in kombucha, pregnant and breastfeeding women should play it safe and not drink kombucha.
-For the same reason, children should not consume kombucha too often every day.
-The recommended amount is up to 125 ml per day.
+Due to the low but still present alcohol content in Kombucha, pregnant and breastfeeding women should play it safe and not drink Kombucha.
+For the same reason, children should not take Kombucha too often every day.
+A quantity of up to 125 ml per day is recommended.